karalabe/srcbox/README.md

   Installation
 ----------------

-The project Wiki is uner construction, in the mean time please check the [User Manual](http://github.com/downloads/karalabe/gitbox/GitBox-0.1.0-UserManual.pdf) available at the download section.
+The project Wiki is under construction, in the mean time please check the [User Manual](http://github.com/downloads/karalabe/gitbox/GitBox-0.1.0-UserManual.pdf) available at the download section.